Astrophysical Observations of a Dark Matter-Baryon Fifth Force: Summary and Conclusions

 Imminent improvements on NS temperature and pulsar timing observations from, e.g., the James Webb Space Telescope \cite{Gardner:2006ky} and Square Kilometer Array \cite{Weltman:2018zrl} will extend the reach of NSs as probes of a long-range DM-baryon fifth force.
-Higher than expected temperatures of isolated old NSs could be a sign of DM kinetic heating; if those temperatures are higher than can be explained given kinetic heating through short-range interactions (c.f. \cite{Baryakhtar:2017dbj} and \Eq{eq: Ekinmax} with $\alf = 0$), a long-range force could be part of the explanation.
-So could DM annihilation (see e.g.~\cite{Kouvaris:2007ay,Bertone:2007ae,Kouvaris:2010vv,deLavallaz:2010wp,Bramante:2017xlb}) or other DM-induced exothermic processes (see e.g.~\cite{McKeen:2021jbh}).
+In addition, the requirement for the NS cooling timescale to be smaller than the encounter timescale can be potentially relaxed by surveying a large population of NSs and searching for a fraction of them that are still cooling down after recent DM encounters~\cite{Bramante:2021dyx}.
+On the other hand, higher than expected temperatures of isolated old NSs could be a sign of DM kinetic heating; if those temperatures are higher than can be explained given kinetic heating through short-range interactions (c.f. \cite{Baryakhtar:2017dbj} and \Eq{eq: Ekinmax} with $\alf = 0$), a long-range force could be part of the explanation.
+So could DM annihilation (see e.g.~\cite{Kouvaris:2007ay,Bertone:2007ae,Kouvaris:2010vv,deLavallaz:2010wp,Bramante:2017xlb}) or other DM-induced exothermic processes (see e.g.~\cite{McKeen:2020oyr, McKeen:2021jbh}).
 An unexpected NS temperature age dependence for old NSs in otherwise similar environments is another potential signature of a long-range force, since the heating rate can dramatically change once the effective charge of captured DM becomes comparable to that of the NS at birth.
 As discussed at the end of \Sec{sec: kinetic heating}, scalar-mediated interactions would lead to accelerated heating and vector-mediated to decelerated heating at late times.
 We leave detailed analyses of such possibilities for future work, should any observational hints arise.

 \acknowledgments